ansost/BAthesis2023/README.md

 Dependencies for the R code are handled within the R-Markdown file.
 You have to install [pacman](https://www.rdocumentation.org/packages/pacman/versions/0.5.1) (code is provided) which automatically loads libraries or installs them if you dont have them already.

 ## Reproducing the results
+You need to install both [Jupyter Notebook](https://jupyter.org/install) and [R Studio](https://posit.co/downloads/) in order to reproduce this analysis.
+Both softwares are available for free for all platforms.

-One way of exploring the code results is to execute the Jupyter notebooks individually.
-To do this, you must first start the notebook server by going into the repository top level and running:
+You can start the jupyter notebook server by going into therepository top level and running:
 ```sh
 jupyter notebook
 ```
-Provided you have installed [Jupyter notebook](https://jupyter.org/install), this will start the server and open your default web browser to the Jupyter interface.
+This will start the server and open your default web browser to the Jupyter interface.
 In the page, go into the `code` folder and select the notebook that you wish to view/run.
 The notebook is divided into cells (some have text while other have code).
 Each cell can be executed using `Shift + Enter`.
 Executing text cells does nothing and executing code cells runs the code and produces it's output.
 To execute the whole notebook, run all cells in order.

-### Workflow
+## Workflow
 ---
 Below is a short version of what you ened to do in order to recreate my workflow.
 All of these files are in the `/code`folder.
 A longer, more thourough version of the worklofw can be found in `docs/workflow.txt`.